U.S. assures Israel that core Iran sanctions still in place

 "Steps must be taken to prevent a further erosion of sanctions," said Netanyahu, who has described a nuclear-armed Islamic Republic as a mortal menace to the Jewish state.
 Iran says it enriching uranium only for peaceful nuclear energy.

-"I can't emphasize enough that Israel's security in this negotiation is at the top of our agenda and the United States will do everything in its power to make certain that Iran's nuclear program, the program's weaponisation possibilities, is terminated," Kerry said.
+"I can't emphasise enough that Israel's security in this negotiation is at the top of our agenda and the United States will do everything in its power to make certain that Iran's nuclear programme, the programme's weaponisation possibilities, is terminated," Kerry said.

 GOING SLOW ON SANCTIONS